Davi-Massaru/IRIS_REST_Documentation/README.md

 Maps:
  - Prefix : It is provided by the XData UrlMap < Map __Prefix = ""__  >  described in the class;
  - Forward : It is provided by the XData UrlMap < Map __Forward = ""__  >  described in the class;
- - Description : It is provided by the __Description class__  described in the class caled in Forward;
+ - Description : It is provided by the __Description class__  described in the class called in __Forward__;

 ## Annotations

-The Annotations are defined in the description of the method and are used to add additional information to the RestAPI documentation;
+The annotations are defined in the description of the method and are used to add additional information to the RestAPI documentation;

 ```
 Class restApi.api Extends %CSP.REST